-Grilled fruit is a wonderful late summer treat and peaches are at their juicy best now through the fall (they've had time to ripen before hitting your plate).
+Grilled fruit is a wonderful late summer treat and peaches are at their juicy best now (they've had time to ripen before hitting your plate).
 The natural sugars of the fruit caramelize when exposed to the grill's heat, creating a crispy exterior and soft interior that enhances the fruit's sweetness.
 This salad celebrates this flavor profile by blending caramelized peaches with creamy cotija cheese, spicy pecans and salty bacon to create a refreshing and filling salad.

 Prep Time: 25 minutes

 - 1/4 lb. thick cut bacon, cut into large pieces